AI4Bharat/ezAnnotate/steps_to_build.md

-## Steps to build
+## Steps to build from source

 - Clone this repo first and `cd` into it.
-- Was tested and successfully working on Ubuntu 16.04 GCP VM
+- Was tested and successfully working on Ubuntu 16.04 GCP VM and Ubuntu 18.04 locally.
+- If you're feeling lazy to build from scratch, use [this pre-built docker image](https://medium.com/@dataturks/dataturks-on-prem-a-fully-self-hosted-data-annotation-solution-86b455bf0634).

 ### Initial Setup
 ```